- Developers

 Don’t worry, you’re still going to get all those breaking, brand new features you’ve been looking for, but the process will be a whole lot more streamlined than it was with their last major release.
 It’s a win-win for developers and Google alike.

-What’s Been Happening With Angular?
+What’s Been Happening to Angular?

 Igor Minar, the Angular Team Lead at Google, spoke about what’s to come at NG-BE, Belgium’s first Angular conference.
 He was completely transparent with what’s been happening and the changes they plan to implement within the next year or so.